-You can also get them through private insurance policies, if you’re self-employed or underinsured through your company.
+You can also get them through private insurance policies if you’re self-employed or underinsured.
 With private policies, the payment is usually a fixed amount, but sometimes it’s a percentage of your earnings.

 You apply for LTD by filling out forms and sending them to the insurer.
-Once again, you’ll probably have three forms for you, your employer (if applicable), and your doctor.
-And again, it’s on you to get those forms back in.
+Once again, you’ll probably have three forms.
+There should be one for you, your employer, and your doctor.
+And again, it’s your job to submit them.
 You won’t get a decision until the insurer gets all the forms.

-Just as you can with the STD claim, you can appeal a denial.
-Your LTD plan may allow two to three internal appeals and then an appeal hearing with an outside arbitrator or a lawsuit.
+You can appeal a denial, just as with an STD claim.
+Your LTD plan may allow two to three internal appeals.
+After, you'd need to do an appeal hearing with an outside judge — or a lawsuit.

-Like LTD, CPP benefits cover permanent disability.
-If you qualify, the payments can go to age 65.
-They currently range from $600 to $1,300 per month, and you can get extra payments if you have children.
-The size of your payment is based on your contributions to the program.
-The more you contributed, the more you’ll get back.
+CPP benefits cover permanent disability.
+If you qualify, then you can get paid until age 65.
+Currently, payments range from $600 to $1,300 per month.
+The amount is based on how much you paid into the program.
+The more you contribute, the more you’ll get back.
 Just like with EI, if you had a job with a paycheque, then you paid into CPP.

 To qualify for CPP disability, you must have the right amount of credits.
-You can get credits by credit splitting with a former spouse or paying into the pension plan of another country.
-You may also qualify for credits if you left the workforce to raise a child.
+You can get credits by credit splitting with a former spouse or paying into another country’s pension plan.
+Or, you can qualify for credits if you left work to raise a child.

-You can get LTD and CPP at the same time, but the LTD insurer usually has the right to offset by the amount of your CPP payment.
-That means that a CPP disability payment of $900 per month could give the LTD insurer the right to reduce its payment to you by $900 per month.
+You can get LTD and CPP at the same time.
+The LTD insurer usually has the right to offset your payments by the same amount, however.
+For example, if you get $900 from CPP disability, your insurer can reduce its payment by $900 for the same month.

-Even with enough pension credits, you still need to prove you have a “serious and prolonged” disability, as defined by CPP rules.
+Even with enough credits, you still need to prove that your disability is “severe and prolonged.”
 A severe disability prevents you from regularly working a paying job.
 A prolonged disability has little hope for improvement.